esmBot/esmBot/docs/custom-commands.md

 - `this.worker`: The ID of the current eris-fleet worker.
 This should be a number greater than or equal to 0.
 - `this.ipc`: An eris-fleet [`IPC`](https://danclay.github.io/eris-fleet/classes/IPC.html) instance, useful for communication between worker processes.
 - `this.origOptions`: The raw options object provided to the command by the command handler.
 - `this.type`: The type of message that activated the command.
-Can be "classic" (a regular message) or "application" (slash commands).
+Can be "classic" (a regular message) or "application" (slash/context menu commands).
 - `this.channel`: An Eris [`TextChannel`](https://abal.moe/Eris/docs/TextChannel) object of the channel that the command was run in, useful for getting info about a server and how to respond to a message.
 - `this.author`: An Eris [`User`](https://abal.moe/Eris/docs/User) object of the user who ran the command, or a [`Member`](https://abal.moe/Eris/docs/Member) object identical to `this.member` if run in a server as a slash command.
 - `this.member`: An Eris [`Member`](https://abal.moe/Eris/docs/Member) object of the server member who ran the command.
 When running the command outside of a server, this parameter is undefined when run as a "classic" command or a [`User`](https://abal.moe/Eris/docs/User) object identical to `this.author` when run as a slash command.